 Utilize existing low-volume city and county roads to navigate trail users from the end of the shared-use path in the Huntsman Springs development to the beginning of the Ashton-Tetonia Rail-Trail in Tetonia.
-Evaluate potential paving of shared roads.
+Evaluate potential paving of these roads to be used as shared roads with trail users.
 The first portion of the route along 1000 W, 2500 N and 2000 W would travel along unpaved low-volume roads.
 After turning onto Packsaddle Rd., and subsequently 3000 W, the route changes to paved before returning once again to gravel at Egbert Rd. and the start of the Ashton-Tetonia rail-trail.
 Route improvements would include branding and wayfinding signage.